dzulfiqarfr/24.01_jakpost_charts/20210623_housing/README.md

 We also take a look at the mortgage data BPS collected in 2019.
 The data is disaggregated by province, income level, educational attainment, etc.
 But we will only use the regional data to keep it straightforward.
-The data is available in a pdf document and I have downloaded the data from
+The data is available in a pdf document and I have downloaded it from
 <a href="https://bps.go.id/publication/2020/08/31/6a9e70d6154fde75499239e6/statistik-perumahan-dan-permukiman-2019.html" target="_blank">this link</a>.

-For both average monthly payments and term data, and just like any other data, there are a few missing values for West Nusa Tenggara, Maluku and North Maluku.
+For both average monthly payments and term data, there are a few missing values for West Nusa Tenggara, Maluku and North Maluku.

 We first read the average monthly payment data.